goodpuppies/workman/markdown/diagnostics/diagnostic-object-model.md

 - `cardinality-failed`: a count or arity requirement failed
 - `cycle-found`: a forbidden containment or dependency cycle was witnessed

-These five are enough to prove the architecture for the first implementation:
+These five are enough to prove the architecture for the initial implementation:

 - type mismatch, branch mismatch, annotation mismatch
 - unbound names and missing fields